a1v0/a1v0.de/draft-articles/servicenow-clone-guide-2-laying-the-foundations.md

    1. retrieve remote update sets in each instance
    2. check if anything is OK to delete
    3. make sure that you do not retrieve remote update sets again after this

+Before you even think about cloning, you'll need to lay some groundwork.

+This article lists activities you need to perform before you clone _anything_.
+Setting up individual clones is explained in [LINK TO ARTICLE].

+Some parts of this article will take longer or shorter, depending on how experienced you are and whether this is your instance's first-ever clone.

 ## Before you even _think_ about cloning